bruce-hill/tomo/docs/packages.md

    for more info.
 3. One or more sources.
 See [Package Sources](#Package-Sources) for more info.

-Each key/value pair is separated by an equals sign and zero or more spaces.
+Each key/value pair is separated by an equals sign.
 Additional fields may be provided, and are ignored.

 ## Package Digests